luke-frazier/Thunderbolt-Tool/README.txt

        files and processes running and does not provide proper closure to the logs.

-      *Make sure USB Debugging and Stay Awake are enabled in Settings >
+      *Make sure USB Debugging AND STAY AWAKE are enabled in Settings >
        Apps > Development.